Skip to Content

 • Brush Them Gently (But Not With Toothpaste): Brush your aligners gently at least once daily with a soft-bristled toothbrush and clear, unscented liquid soap.
 Avoid using toothpaste—it can be abrasive and cause scratching, making the aligners appear cloudy.

-• Soak Your Aligners Daily: Use an aligner cleaner or denture/retainer cleaning solution to soak your aligners for 15–30 minutes daily.
+• Soak Your Aligners Daily: Use an aligner cleaner or a denture/retainer cleaning solution to soak your aligners for 15–30 minutes each day.
 This helps eliminate odors, bacteria, and buildup that brushing alone might miss.

 • Avoid Hot Water: Never use hot or boiling water to clean your aligners; heat can warp the plastic and ruin the fit, delaying treatment.